 The City of Prince George has participated in the Partners for Climate Protection (PCP) program of the Federation of Canadian Municipalities (FCM).
 This program provides a framework for participating municipalities to define goals for greenhouse gas (GHG) emission reductions.
 The City of Prince George’s plan includes actions to be implemented at the corporate level (i.e. the municipality’s operations) as well as at the community level.

 The PCP program is based on a five milestone framework used to guide municipalities to reduce greenhouse gas emissions.
 The five milestone process is a performance-based model which remains flexible; milestones do not need to be completed in sequential order.
 Each milestone provides an opportunity for municipal capacity building.

 Milestone 1: Create a Greenhouse Gas Emissions Inventory and Forecast

 Milestone 5: Measure Progress and Report Results

-New!
-Here is the City of Prince George CARIP Report for 2012 Year, showing energy and greenhouse gas reduction strategies.
-To access click here.
+Here is the City of Prince George CARIP Reports for 2015 Year, highlighting energy and greenhouse gas reduction strategies.
+To access click:

 The City of Prince George has achieved Milestones One through Three, and is currently working on Milestone Four. *Click here to see the Milestone One and Two report or the Milestone 3 report.